 Each year, the Gonzaga Mothers Club organizes dozens of events and activities that enrich the school community.

-Whether it’s welcoming the incoming class at the New Families Welcome Picnic in the Fall, showing the faculty some well-deserved love by serving them breakfast at our quarterly “Faculty Treats,” or hosting and organizing all aspects of the annual Christmas Gala, the work of the GMC is a never-ending labor of love.
+Whether it’s welcoming the incoming class at the New Families Welcome Picnic in the Fall, showing the faculty some well-deserved love by serving them breakfast at our monthly “Faculty Treats,” or hosting and organizing all aspects of the annual Christmas Gala, the work of the GMC is a never-ending labor of love.

 Of course, it takes an army of volunteers to make so many great things happen.
-We’re grateful that each year, dozens of GMC members step up and play leadership roles in supporting all these activities.
+We’re grateful that each year, dozens of GMC members step up and take on leadership roles in supporting all these activities.
 If you’re interested in leading an event or activity, we’d love to have your help!
 Click here to read a description of responsibilities of each position on the GMC Board of Directors, as well as job descriptions of Committee and Activity Chairs.

 Below are descriptions of many of the ways we’re active on Eye Street.
 Within each, you’ll find contact information for the GMC members leading the charge for that event.

-During August, September, and October, Gonzaga families volunteer to host small get-togethers to welcome incoming freshman and transfer student families.
+During August, September, and October, Gonzaga families volunteer to donate and host small get-togethers to welcome incoming freshman and transfer student families.
 The GMC, in cooperation with the Headmaster's Office, works with the host families to prepare guest lists and schedule dates for these gatherings in various locations throughout DC, Virginia, and Maryland.

 Back-to-school night in the Fall offers new and returning parents alike the opportunity to meet their sons' teachers and to experience firsthand the environment and objectives of the classroom.
 Parents follow their sons' class schedule; although one-on-one meetings between parents and teachers are not possible at this event, most parents find the experience valuable.